mvincent7891/bart_art/README.md

 ### Building a Connected Graph

 Unfortunately, transit authorities do not serve up their data as a connected graph.
-However, once routes and stations are parsed out of the API response, it is straightforward to build a the graph.
+However, once routes and stations are parsed out of the API response, it is straightforward to build the graph.
+First, route neighbors are added as connected nodes.
+Additionally, for NYC data, transfers extend the graph to include edges between nodes on separate routes.

 ```javascript
 Object.keys(routeConfig).forEach(routeId => {